jmcantrell/arch-bootstrap/README.md

 1. Prepare the environment: `source ./scripts/prepare`
 1. Run the installation script: `./scripts/install`

 After installation, the system is left mounted for inspection.
+If you need to unmount it, use `./scripts/unmount`.

 If all is well, `poweroff` and eject the installation media.